-The intestinal flora, or gut flora, is a highly complex system of microorganisms that live in the intestines.
+The intestinal flora, or gut flora, is a highly complex system of microorganisms living in the intestines.
 In humans, these microorganisms are largely bacteria.

-The bacteria are responsible for breaking down food and nutrients, and they play a key role in digestion and the health of the immune system.
-Healthy gut flora thrive in the intestines when there is ample fiber in the diet.
+These bacteria are responsible for breaking down food and nutrients and play a key role in digestion and immune system health.
+Healthy gut flora thrives in the intestines when there is ample fiber in the diet.

-Probiotic bacteria are available in supplements and a range of fermented foods.
-The following all contain healthful levels of Lactobacillus, which is one type of beneficial bacteria:
+Probiotic bacteria are present in a range of fermented foods.
+They are also available in supplement form.
+The following foods contain healthy levels of Lactobacillus, a type of beneficial bacteria:

-Foods that contain healthful levels of prebiotic fiber include:
+Foods that contain healthy levels of prebiotic fiber include:

 - nourishing the gut bacteria

-- keeping blood pressure and the heart healthy by helping manage cholesterol
+- keeping the heart healthy by helping manage cholesterol

-- reducing the risk of weight gain by leaving a person feeling full for longer
+- reducing the likelihood of weight gain by leaving a person feeling full longer

 Vitamin D is also important for bone health.
-People with MS may be more likely to experience low bone density and osteoporosis, especially if they are not able to move easily.
+People with MS may be more likely to have low bone density and osteoporosis, especially if they cannot move around easily.
 An adequate intake of vitamin D may help prevent this.

-Most of the body’s vitamin D comes from exposure to sunlight, but a person also takes it in by consuming:
+Most of the body’s vitamin D comes from exposure to sunlight, but a person can also get it by

 - oily fish